youssef-mansor/TheAgentCompany/workspaces/tasks/multiplier-4bit-unsigned-pipelined-general/task.md

   - **Test title**
   - **Pass/Fail status**

+Place the implemented testbench into `/openhands/workspace/multiplier_tb.v` Place the test report into `/openhands/workspace/report.md` even if not all tests passed. make sure to print testbench results into report.md

 Ensure the following points are addressed within the testbench:

 ### Pipeline Latency: (1 pts)